krasimir/riew/README.md

 });
 ```

-The result of this snippet is only `Value: Foo`.
-The `sub` reads the put value but doesn't consume it from the channel.
-The routine `A` is still blocked because there is no `take` from the channel.
+The result of this snippet is only `"Value: Foo"`.
+The [sub](https://github.com/krasimir/riew#sub) reads the put value but doesn't consume it from the channel.
+The routine `A` is still blocked because there is no [take](https://github.com/krasimir/riew#take) from the channel.

 ## API